CartoDB/carto-vl/docs/guides/10-add-legends.md

     </iframe>
 </div>

-At the end of this guide, we also provide a series of examples, that are meant to serve as legend "building blocks" that you can take and begin to customize on top of for a variety of map types.
+At the end of this guide, we also provide a series of examples, that are meant to serve as the legend "building blocks" that you can take and begin to customize on top of for a variety of map types.

 ### Getting started

 The map below is the same one as above, a category map that symbolizes US rail accidents by reported weather conditions.
-Unlike the map above, you will notice that this map has a legend box with a title ("Rail Accidents by Weather") in the right hand corner, but is missing the legend information to help interpret what weather type each color on the map represents.
+Unlike the map above, you will notice that this map has a legend box with a title ("Rail Accidents by Weather") in the right-hand corner, but is missing the legend information to help interpret what weather type each color on the map represents.

 <div class="example-map">
     <iframe